michellexzc/michellexzc.github.io/index.md

-## Portfolio
+## GIS Portfolio
 ---

-<a href="pdf/lab5part1a-merged.pd">Full Project</a> | Correlation between Vacant Housing and Rat Sightings in Baltimore
+<a href="/gisprojects/index">About</a> |<a href="pdf/lab5part1a-merged.pdf">Full Project</a> | Correlation between Vacant Housing and Rat Sightings in Baltimore
 <br><br>
 <img src="images/ya2.JPG"/>
 <br>
 *Project done to analyze the correlation between vacant housing/lots in Baltimore with the influx of rats from 2017 and 2018.
-Hexagonal maps used to normalize region in order to decrease disparity.
+Hexagonal maps used to normalize region in order to decrease disparity.*
-*Check out this [link](https://www.esri.com/about/newsroom/insider/thematic-mapping-with-hexagons/ "Thematic Mapping") to learn more about mapping with hexagons!
+*Check out this [link](https://www.esri.com/about/newsroom/insider/thematic-mapping-with-hexagons/ "Thematic Mapping") to learn more about mapping with hexagons!*
 <img src="images/ya2.JPG"/>
 <br>